makolath/NLP.HU/README.md

 The Doc2Vec model was trained by us on all the text data of the in-domain chunks
 Each sentence was fed into the model for training, no extra pre-processing was done
 The model contains a 500 degrees vector for each sentence
 This method obvious drawback is the model was fed sentences for training, but paragraphs of unrelated sentences for inference
+The total number of words that were fed to the model was 139134960 and a total of 967823 unique words

 #### Results
 ###### In-Domain (data from r/europe)